Uberi/Minetest-WorldEdit/ChatCommands.md

     //fixedpos set1 -30 5 28
     //fixedpos set2 1004 -200 432

+Note that the `~` syntax can be used here to indicate a coordinate relative to the player.

 ### `//volume`

 Display the volume of the current WorldEdit region.